 It could be couple of things causing this to happen.
-First we need to determine if you may have sensitive skin or already had a problem with dry skin.
-Compression stocking may not be the root of your problem, but may be contributing to the problem.
+First, we need to determine if you may have sensitive skin or already had a problem with dry skin.
+Compression stockings may not be the root of your problem but may be contributing to the problem.
 Xerosis or dry skin makes us itch.
 Allergies, and skin conditions like psoriasis and eczema can cause itching.

 Compression stockings are just as they sound.
 These stockings are several degrees tighter than a normal sock or fashion nylon stockings.
 The compression stockings are designed to compress / gently squeeze your legs to increase blood flow, to move the blood up your leg’s.
 This helps prevent leg swelling to lessen the possibility of blood clots forming in the lower legs.
 If you have never worn compression stockings before, the fact they are squeezing your legs like you have never felt before, is an Experience!!
 It’s all about healthier legs and good blood flow.

 The “Good News” is if you are noticing that you are having flakier or shedding of skin cells on your legs than usual, and it’s causing you to itch, it may not necessarily be a bad thing.
 Accelerated shedding of skin cells can a sign of improved blood circulation in the legs / skin, which can speed up the renewal the skin cells.